Riverscapes/gcd/docs/Help/Analyses/Change_Detection/multiple-epoch.md

 title: Multiple Epoch Batch
 ---

 It can be time consuming to set up and perform several change detection analyses.
 The GCD software simplifies this process with two batch change detection features.
-This section describes the multiple epoch batch intended for quickly analysing pre-defined pairings of surfaces that are sorted into chronological order.
+This section describes the multiple epoch batch intended for quickly analyzing predefined pairings of surfaces that are sorted into chronological order.
 See the [generic batch]({{ site.baseurl }}/Help/Analyses/Change_Detection/batch-change-detection.html) documentation for information on the other kind.

 ![Add mask]({{ site.baseurl }}/assets/images/CommandRefs/05_Analyses/cd/batch/batch_cms.png)